IT25101389/IT1120_IP_Lab_03/README.md

-# IT1120 -- Introduction to Programming             IT1120 – Introduction to Programming
+# IT1120 - Introduction to Programming            Lab Sheet 03

   <p align="center">